DUI Court in Schools Program Educates Students on Dangers of Drinking and Driving

 Last year, 6,000 people were arrested in Sacramento County for driving while under the influence of alcohol or drugs - yet another statistic that is too high, according to Angela Kellogg, a Chaplain with Law Enforcement Community Services.

 Kellogg believes early prevention techniques are essential for reducing the number of Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) accidents and fatalities on California roadways each year.
 Therefore, she is spearheading a special campaign to teach children and young adults throughout Sacramento County the importance of not drinking and driving.
+If you have been injured in a drunk driving accident contact a reputable personal injury attorney in Sacramento today to find out your legal options.

 Each month, Kellogg and her co-workers present DUI Court in Schools at Sacramento-area campuses to introduce students to the often tragic consequences of drinking and driving by bringing real-life DUI court hearings to local schools.
 The program aims to increase awareness of the legal ramifications associated with driving while under the influence.